|

 - New CLI switch

-to request that the CPU not enter any sleep states, to potentially give more consistent results - Some smaller
+--prevent-cpu-idle(linux only).
+When specified, perf_test will use/dev/cpu_dma_latencyto request that the CPU not enter any sleep states, to potentially give more consistent results - Some smaller

-messages, down to 32 bits - Added support to the FastDDS plugin for bounded and unbounded sequences
+Arraymessages, down to 32 bits - Added support to the FastDDS plugin for bounded and unbounded sequences

 Changed